Were You Injured In A Motor Vehicle Accident And Not At Fault

 What it means to be injured in a motor vehicle accident

 In many cases, the extent of your injury will reveal itself over time.
 You might initially feel a bit sore only to discover days later that lingering pain or limited range of motion is affecting your ability to work or sleep.
 These issues can grow into ongoing emotional stress, including post traumatic stress disorder (PTSD), which can cause routine activities to become worrisome or impossible.
-Mental health treatment may be necessary for individuals suffering from emotional injuries after a car accident.
+Mental health treatment may be necessary for individuals suffering from emotional injuries after automobile accidents.
 When you are not at fault, you should not have to bear that burden without proper assistance.

 Understanding a motor vehicle accident injury